risingnote/spdz-deployment/README-VMSetup.md

 ### Issues

-1. Workshop voting GUI runs SSL connections from mpc -> alice, bob and carol at startup.
-There is a problems with running SSL connections over internal network with an SSL handshake error.
-This is caused by using the external ip addresses which go through a load balancer.
-Solution is to use internal IP to make SSL handshake and then override wrong host in certificate warning with node environment variable  NODE_TLS_REJECT_UNAUTHORIZED=1.
+1. The workshop voting GUI runs SSL connections from mpc -> alice, bob and carol at startup.
+There is a problem with running SSL connections using the external IP addresses from the internal network, producing an SSL handshake error.
+This is related to the load balancer used by external web access.
+The pragmatic solution adopted is to use the internal IP addresses and to override the wrong host in certificate warning with the node environment variable  NODE_TLS_REJECT_UNAUTHORIZED=1.

-2. yum-cron runs at 0400 approx and if it updates docker, running containers are killed.
+2. yum-cron runs at 0400 approx and if a docker update is applied the running containers are killed and not automatically restarted.